evanj/js-module-experiments/README.md

 To make this work, unfortunately I need to transform the Javascript files from one form to another.

-## Types of JavaScript modules
+## Common types of JavaScript modules

-This is just a subset.

 ### Basic browser module
 ```javascript